rbgo404/CodeLlama-70B/README.md

-# Tutorial - Deploy TenyxChat-8x7B-v1 using Inferless
+# Tutorial - Deploy CodeLlama-70B using Inferless

-Check out [this tutorial](https://tutorials.inferless.com/deploy-TenyxChat-8x7B-v1-using-inferless) which will guide you through the process of deploying a TenyxChat-8x7B-v1 model using Inferless.
+Check out [this tutorial](https://tutorials.inferless.com/deploy-CodeLlama-70B-using-inferless) which will guide you through the process of deploying a CodeLlama-70B model using Inferless.

 ## TL;DR - Deploy  using Inferless:
-- Deployment of Deploy TenyxChat-8x7B-v1 model using [bitsandbytes](https://github.com/TimDettmers/bitsandbytes).
+- Deployment of Deploy CodeLlama-70B model using [vLLM](https://github.com/vllm-project/vllm).
-- By using the huggingface bitsandbytes, you can expect an average latency of 8.23 sec, generating an average of 12.24 tokens/sec where each token took 82.35 ms and an average cold start time of 24.66 sec using an A100 GPU(80GB).
+- By using the vLLM, you can expect an average latency of 6.67 sec, generating an average of 33.18 tokens/sec where each token took 30.13 ms and an average cold start time of 26.36 sec using an A100 GPU(80GB).
 - Dependencies defined in inferless-runtime-config.yaml.
 - GitHub/GitLab template creation with app.py and inferless-runtime-config.yaml.
 - Model class in app.py with initialize, infer, and finalize functions.